1heidi/nar_persistent/README_Illinois_Data_Bank_Archive_Date_TDB.txt

 * **Formally:** CC0 to facilitate ease-of-use
 * **Informally:** Please cite this dataset regardless.
 It matters to me, and provenance is important.
 The citation is:

    * Imker, Heidi (2018): Funders and Operators of Long-Lived Molecular Biology Databases.
-University of Illinois at Urbana-Champaign.
-TBD
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-3993338_V1

 ### ADDITIONAL NOTES/COMMENTS